jeremykdev/SqlServerDatabaseDocumentationGenerator/Readme.md

 Descriptions for objects are taken from extended properties with a name 'MS_Description' such as those created when descriptions provided to database objects using SQL Management Studio.

-To use this project build it using Visual Studio 2012 or later.
+To use this project build it using Visual Studio.
+The projects are currently using .NET 4.8 but should work on 4.5 or later.
 Then run the DocumentationGeneratorApplication program providing a connection string to your database and supplying a file name for the resulting documentation file.
 The file will be an HTML file.

 An example of the resulting documentation file can be viewed at http://jeremykdev.github.io/SqlServerDatabaseDocumentationGenerator/AdventureWorks-sample.html